mcfarlm3/docs-v2/content/influxdb/v2.0/write-data/best-practices/schema-design.md

 Encoding the `plot` and `region` in the measurement name makes the data more difficult to query.

 For example, calculating the average temperature of both plots 1 and 2 is not possible with schema 1.
-Compare this to schema 2:
+Compare this to Schema 2:

 ```
 Schema 2 - Data encoded in tags